Mairex1337/U-Net-SSeg/README.md

       -H "Content-Type: multipart/form-data" \
       -F "file=@api_images.json;type=application/json"
    ```
+Change `api_images.json` as needed to the file you want the model to do inference on.

 Request via GUI:
 - Open the `/docs` page in your browser (URL printed in terminal).